hyperledger/besu-docs/docs/Tutorials/Examples/Private-Network-Example.md

 You will now use [MetaMask](https://metamask.io/) to send a transaction on your private network.

-* Open Metamask and connect it to your private network RPC endpoint by selecting `Localhost 8545` in the network list.
+* Open MetaMask and connect it to your private network RPC endpoint by selecting `Localhost 8545` in the network list.
 * Choose one of the following test accounts and [import it into MetaMask by copying the corresponding private key](https://metamask.zendesk.com/hc/en-us/articles/360015489331-How-to-import-an-Account).

 {!global/test_accounts.md!}

+!!!note

+    Besu doesn't incorporate
+    [account management](../../HowTo/Send-Transactions/Account-Management.md).
+To create your own
+    account, you have to use a third-party tool, such as MetaMask.

 When you're finished importing an existing test account, [create another test account from scratch] to use as the recipient for a test Ether transaction.